jrunestone/nixos-config/README.md

 * set insomnia to project dir?

 ## Notes
-* Obisidan marks unsafe electron as allowed until updated
 * Should modularize monitors.xml
-* Should look into replacing podman with oci-containers or apptainer
 * Should define a std for nix develop flakes and where to store them etc

 ## Install